ibakhsh/vueNavigation/README.md

 # vueNavigation
-Vue Navigation Component you can use according to your project using laravel blade
+Vue Navigation Component you can use according to your project using laravel blade without using vue routers.